Quick Introduction to 5/1 ARM Mortgages

 How to Get the Lowest 5/1 ARM Rates

 By choosing a 5/1 ARM, you’ll likely have a lower introductory mortgage rate and a lower monthly mortgage payment than the homeowners taking on standard fixed-rate mortgages.
 But if you want the best interest rate, you’ll need to show your lender that you aren’t a risky borrower.
-That means you’ll need to have a low debt-to-income ratio (the amount of debt you’re paying off relative to your monthly gross income), a high credit score, a stable source of income and enough cash savings to cover at least two mortgage payments.
+That means you’ll need to have a low debt-to-income ratio.
+This is the amount of debt you’re paying off relative to your monthly gross income.
+You’ll also need a high credit score, a stable source of income and enough cash savings to cover at least two mortgage payments.

-Each lender will have his or her own set of criteria that you’ll have to meet.
-Even if the interest rate he or she offers you is higher than you’d like it to be, you can try to reduce it by paying for discount points.
+Each lender will have its own set of criteria that you’ll have to meet.
+Even if the interest rate it offers you is higher than you’d like it to be, you can try to reduce it by paying for discount points.
 One mortgage point can lower your mortgage rate by anywhere from 0.125% to 0.25%.

 Besides buying points, you could also reduce the cost of taking on a 5/1 ARM by putting down more money or finding out if your seller is willing to pay for some of your closing costs.
 For conventional mortgage loans, many homebuyers are expected to make at least a 20% down payment.
 As an alternative, you could find out whether you can get a 5/1 ARM through the Federal Housing Administration, since you might be able to get a home with making a low down payment (that’s as little as 3%), in exchange for paying private mortgage insurance.